 - Comprehensive coverage plans – Comprehensive plans offer percentage based coverage. i.e. depending on the plan you choose, they usually cover from 75% to 100% of the bill after the deductible, up to policy maximum.
 You can choose your deductible amount too (higher the deductible, lower the premium).
 For example if a typical comprehensive plan would offer you a coverage of $50,000 Policy Maximum, $500 deductible and 80% coverage upto $2500 and 100% beyond that.
 Now, imagine you had to undergo a surgery that costed you $20,000, you shall be required to pay, $3900 (20 % of (20,000 – 500)).

-- Pre-existing condition coverage – Most of the plans DO NOT cover pre-existing conditions.
-However, a few do cover acute onset of pre-existing conditions i.e. if a person has diabetes, this won’t cover for the treatments for diabetes and regular medicine, but will cover any complications due to diabetes.
+If your parents have any pre-existing medical conditions, do consider buying plans which cover them (at least partially).
+Most of the plans offered in USA, DO NOT cover pre-existing conditions.
+However, there are a few who DO cover ‘acute onset of pre-existing conditions‘ i.e. if a person has diabetes, this won’t cover for the treatments for diabetes and regular medicine, but will cover any complications due to diabetes.
 Read through the policy terms & conditions before buying though.
-Atlas America and Patriot America Plus both cover offer these coverages.
-If you limit your visits to PPO providers, Atlas America is a great option.
+Atlas America and Patriot America Plus both offer these coverage.
+For parents aged over 70, Patriot Platinum offers this coverage.

 My two cents:

 - If your parents have pre-existing medical conditions, do plan to buy a policy that covers acute onset due to pre-existing conditions.
 You can read more about it here.
 Also, read through this article which explains how onset of pre-existing conditions are covered.

 - Some states (like Washington) requires the visitor to buy parents insurance before they land.
 Make sure you are aware of any such requirement as you look up the plans.